Year 7 Humanities and Social Sciences

 History

-Students will learn about expansions, conflict and contact between ancient society and the influence this had on those societies internally as well as externally.
+Students learn about expansions, conflict and contact between ancient societies and the influence this had on those societies internally as well as externally.
+They investigate how ancient societies are a construct of human systems, significant individuals and traditions, influenced by place.
+Students develop questioning and research skills, whilst forming perspectives about historical issues.

 Geography